Preserving the Dark Skies of the Maine Woods

 “Maine’s governor [Janet Mills] is urging rural areas to use their natural resources in wise ways to elevate the economy,” Ward explains.
 “How perfect is this project; we’re using the natural resource of the night sky to draw people to the area.”

-IDA requires Park status applicants to demonstrate community support surrounding the protection of the night sky.
+IDA Parks must demonstrate community support surrounding the protection of the night sky.
 Not only does the park provide access to an exceptional night sky environment, but it also helps educate the community and policymakers about night sky conservation, promote environmentally responsible outdoor lighting, and empower the public with resources to aid in these efforts on an individual level.

 In May 2020, nearby Katahdin Woods and Water National Monument was designated an IDA Sanctuary, meaning it is situated in a remote enough place where there are already few threats to the preservation of the night sky.

-AMC’s efforts to become and International Dark Sky Park has also laid the groundwork for the town of Greenville, Maine to become a Dark Sky Community.
+AMC’s IDA Park designation has also laid the groundwork for the town of Greenville, Maine to become a Dark Sky Community.
 In fall 2020, Greenville retrofitted 181 of their streetlights with dark sky-compliant fixtures, which redirect the light away from the sky and toward the ground, minimizing light pollution.
 AMC is currently working with the Greenville school system to help retrofit outdoor lighting on their entire campus.
 AMC has also partnered with the North Maine Woods Association to change all of their gatehouse lighting, and will be providing dark sky educational material for anyone passing through Greenville on their way to Gorman Chairback and Little Lyford Lodge and Cabins.

 IDA Park designation provides the opportunity to educate the public about the importance of a natural night sky.
 AMC already offers astronomy programs at all three Maine Lodges and at the Highland Center and Pinkham Notch Visitor Center in New Hampshire.
 Year-round, guests can use the lodges’ telescopes and other astronomy equipment and resources to observe the night sky.
 Once the IDA Park status is granted, AMC plans to bring more programming to the Maine Woods and gateway communities.